WXYT AM 1270 Detroit

 - 1994: Fritz sells station to Infinity Broadcasting, which later becomes part of CBS.

 - 1984: ABC sells station to Chuck Fritz for $3 million.
-Calls are changed to differentiate the station from WXYZ-TV, which continued under ABC ownership until 1985.
+Call sign is changed to differentiate the station from WXYZ-TV, which continued under ABC ownership until 1985.
 'T' sounds similar to 'Z' and stood for 'Talk'.

 - 1978: With the departure of Purtan to CKLW, the station decides to drop music programming and takes on an all news/talk format.

-- 1968: WXYZ lands former WKNR jock Dick Purtan for morning drive and adjusts format to pop/oldies.
+- 1968: WXYZ lands former WKNR jock Dick Purtan, who moved back to Detroit after a short stint in Baltimore MD, for morning drive and adjusts format to pop/oldies.

 - 1959: WXYZ, WXYZ-FM, and WXYZ-TV move from the Maccabees Building to what became known as Broadcast House in Southfield.

-- 1958: Format of WXYZ AM is primarily top 40 which was popularly known through the middle of the 1960s as either 'Channel 1270' or 'Wixie'.
+- 1958: Format of WXYZ AM is primarily Top 40 which was popularly known through the middle of the 1960s as either 'Channel 1270' or 'Wixie'.
+WXYZ is the first ABC owned and operated station to program a Top 40 format and helped inspire similar changes in New York at WABC and Chicago at WLS.

 - 1948: ABC launches WXYZ-TV Channel 7 and WXYZ-FM 101.1 in Detroit; many WXYZ AM personalities are featured on Channel 7 and are credited with helping save the network financially.